praxeds/scrimba-password-generator/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-To-do list:
+<video type="video/mp4" autoplay src="assets/demoVideo.mp4"></video>

+Features
-* Ability to set password length;
+* Ability to set password length (min 8 characters, max 30);
-* Add "copy-on-click";
-* Toggle "symbols" and "numbers" on/off
+* Copy to clipboard on click;
+* Lowercase, uppercase, symbols and numbers toggle options.

 <p align="right">(<a href="#top">back to top</a>)</p>